TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Bag Calculator computes the volume of a bag from its three external dimensions and checks the result against published carry-on size limits for major airlines.
-Travellers, packing optimisers, and frequent flyers use it to figure out whether a specific bag qualifies as a carry-on before they arrive at the airport, and to compare the usable space across different luggage options.
-According to the International Air Transport Association cabin baggage guidelines, carry-on dimensions and allowances vary significantly across carriers, and non-compliance at the gate often results in fees that exceed the cost of checking the bag at booking.
+This tool computes bag volume from three external dimensions and checks the result against published carry-on size limits for major airlines.
+Travellers and frequent flyers use it to work out whether a specific bag qualifies as a carry-on before arriving at the airport, and to compare usable space across luggage options.
+According to the International Air Transport Association cabin baggage guidelines, carry-on dimensions and allowances vary significantly across carriers, and non-compliance at the gate often results in fees exceeding the cost of checking the bag at booking.
+Volume (length x width x height) expresses total packing space in litres or cubic inches; linear dimension (the sum of all three measurements) is an alternative compliance check some airlines use, capturing overall bag size in a single figure.
+A bag can have a slightly larger height if it compensates with a smaller width, as long as total linear dimension stays within the airline's limit, so this calculator provides both measurements.

 How Airline Carry-On Size Limits Work